Contiguous United States: Zone of the Interior

 During World War II, the first four numbered Air Forces of the United States Army Air Forces (USAAF) were said to be assigned to the Zone of the Interior by the American military organizations of the time—the future states of Alaska and Hawaii, then each only organized incorporated territories of the Union, were respectively covered by the Eleventh Air Force and Seventh Air Force during the war.

 Terms used in the non-contiguous U.S. jurisdictions

-Residents of Alaska, Hawaii and off-shore U.S. territories have unique labels for the contiguous United States because of their own locations relative to them.
+Residents of Alaska, Hawaii, and offshore U.S. territories have unique labels for the contiguous United States because of their own locations relative to it.

 Alaska

 The vast territory of Alaska became the 49th state of the United States on January 3, 1959.
 Alaska is the northwest extremity of the North American continent, separated from the U.S. West Coast by the Canadian province of British Columbia.
-The term Lower 48 has, for many years, been a common Alaskan equivalent for "contiguous United States"; some Alaskans may use the term Outside for those states, though some may use Outside to refer to any location not within Alaska.
+The term Lower 48 has, for many years, been a common Alaskan equivalent for "contiguous United States"; some people in Alaska may use the term Outside for those states, though some may use Outside to refer to any location not within Alaska.